HumanCompatibleAI/evaluating-rewards/README.md

 `evaluating_rewards` consists of:

 -   the main package, containing:
-    +   `deep.py` and `tabular.py`, defining reward models and associated
+    +   `rewards.py` and `comparisons.py` defining deep reward models and
-        comparison methods for a deep neural network and tabular setting.
+        associated comparison methods, and `tabular.py` the equivalent in a tabular (finite-state) setting.
     +   `serialize.py`, to load reward models, both from this and other projects.
 -   `envs`, a sub-package defining some simple environments and associated